One thing is for sure — the world is changing fast. Companies need to adapt, innovate and deliver value faster than ever before.

 That is why we are seeing a dramatic increase in the number of jobs that need project-oriented skills.
 The PMI study predicts that by 2027, employers will need more than 87 million people working in project management roles globally.

-So, what can you expect to earn as a project manager?
+What can you earn as a project manager in Australia?

 Become qualified in project management with ECU Online